 - Het Financieele Dagblad

-The 5 most popular national newspapers
+The five most popular national newspapers

 The most widely-read newspaper in the Netherlands is De Telegraaf, which is based in Amsterdam.
 The newspaper has a populist, right-wing alignment and while it has some sensationalist stories, it has a serious tone when dealing with hard news stories and sports coverage.
 Additionally, it is the only major broadsheet national newspaper in the Netherlands.
 The others are tabloids.

-Algemeen Dagblad (or AD)
+Algemeen Dagblad (AD)

 The second most widely-read newspaper is the Algemeen Dagblad (or AD), which is based in Rotterdam.
 The newspaper is neutral and carries no political or religious agenda.
 A regional supplement is available with local dailies in Rotterdam, Utrecht, and The Hague.
 The AD Haagsche Courant (for The Hague region) and the AD Rotterdams Dagblad (for the Rotterdam region) appear in both a morning and an evening edition.
 In addition, the national edition is available throughout the country.

 Metro is the third most popular newspaper in the Netherlands in terms of circulation; it is also the only free one.
 Many train and bus commuters throughout the country read it in the morning.
 The newspaper is based in Amsterdam and is a tabloid in format.
 If you are a newcomer to the Netherlands and learning Dutch, reading Metro is a good way to supplement your Dutch language course.

 Forth in the table of circulation is De Volkskrant which is based in Amsterdam and was formerly a center-left Catholic broadsheet.
 It became a left-wing newspaper in the 1960s but began softening its stance in 1980.
 People now regard it as a medium-sized centrist compact.